R. Kelly sentenced to one additional year in prison in Illinois sex abuse case

 Kelly, whose legal name is Robert Sylvester Kelly, was convicted last year on six counts of sexual exploitation and enticement of a minor in a case stemming from the complaints of women who said he lured them into sex acts while they were underage.

-Federal prosecutors had asked U.S. District Judge Harry Leinenweber for the Northern District of Illinois to sentence Kelly to 25 years in prison, saying Thursday that the musician was "a danger to society" whose "sexual abuse of minors was intentional and prolific.”
-Kelly's attorney Jennifer Bonjean requested a sentence of around 10 years to be served alongside the New York sentence.
+Federal prosecutors had asked U.S. District Judge Harry Leinenweber for the Northern District of Illinois to sentence Kelly to 25 years in prison, saying last week that the musician was “sadistic” and “a serial sexual predator” who “poses a serious danger to society.”
+Kelly’s attorney Jennifer Bonjean requested a sentence of around 10 years to be served alongside the New York sentence.

 Leinenweber’s full sentence also includes 19 years to be served concurrent with the New York sentence.